Debutante: Debutante balls in U.S. television and films

 Several television series focused on young people from wealthy families include episodes with debutante events.
 "The Debut," an episode of The O.C. (a drama about wealthy Californians), featured a representation of an American debutante ball.
 "Hi, Society," (season 1, episode 10), "They Shoot Humphreys, Don't They?," (season 3, episode 9), "Riding in Town Cars with Boys (season 5, episode 10), and "Monstrous Ball" (season 6, episode 5) of Gossip Girl, also from The O.C. creator Josh Schwartz, features a debutante ball in New York City.
 "Presenting Lorelai Gilmore", an episode of Gilmore Girls shows Rory Gilmore as a debutante.
 She makes her debut at a Daughters of the American Revolution (DAR) debutante ball that her grandmother helped put together.
 In The Critic, Jay Sherman's younger sister Margo is persuaded to attend her debutante ball.
 In BoJack Horseman, the titular character's mother, Beatrice, is shown attending her debutante ball as a young adult through flashbacks in the season 4 episode "Time's Arrow".

 In the premiere of The City, Whitney Port's reality show, her co-worker Olivia Palermo describes her first pair of Manolo Blahnik shoes, which she wore to her "Deb" at the age of 18.
+The first season of The Summer I Turned Pretty revolves around the town's annual debutante ball, a plot that was not present in the book series it was based on.

 Crime dramas have investigated début-related crimes.
 "Zoo York," an episode of CSI: NY, featured the CSI team investigating the murder of a debutante.
 Medical examiner Evan Zao says that he had attended a debutante ball.
 "Debut", an episode of Cold Case, tells the story of a young girl who is murdered the night of her debutante ball.
 In an episode of Law & Order: Special Victims Unit, entitled "Streetwise", detectives investigated the rape and murder of a debutante.

 Films with debutante themes include Metropolitan (1990), Whit Stillman's feature film, a comedy of manners set during the deb season in Manhattan, and What a Girl Wants (2003), in which Amanda Bynes plays an American teen whose estranged father is a British lord, and who is presented at a coming-out party.
 Bynes is also featured in She's The Man, in which the main character attends a debutantes preparation program and finally a ball.
 Something New, a romantic comedy, has a scene of upper-class African Americans at a cotillion on the West Coast.
 The Debut (2001), a film on contemporary Filipino-American life, explores a wide variety of cultural themes through an informal debutante event.

-The 1992 film The Addams Family is centered on the reconciliation of Gomez and Fester Addams.
+The 1991 film The Addams Family is centered on the reconciliation of Gomez and Fester Addams.
 They had a falling out as teenagers at a debutante ball.
 In the film Little Women (1994), a "coming-out" party is given.
 Aunt March talks to Marmee about when Meg will be introduced into society.